+Item Average useful life

+Buildings 50 years

-Average useful life 50 years 3 to 20 years 5 years
+Plant and machinery 3 to 20 years

+Motor vehicles 5 years

 The residual value, useful life and depreciation method of each asset are reviewed at the end of each reporting period.
 If the expectations differ from previous estimates, the change is accounted for as a change in accounting estimate.